 Heidi Murkoff is the author of ‘What to Expect When You’re Expecting’, a book conceived during Heidi’s first pregnancy and her What to Expect series has since sold more than 34 million copies in US alone and published in over 30 languages.
-It has even been turned into a film, ‘What to Expect When You’re Expecting’, starring Cameron Diaz, Jennifer Lopez, Chris Rock, and Elizabeth Banks.
+It has even been turned into a movie, ‘What to Expect When You’re Expecting’.

 Q1: How do Mothers who Breastfeed know that their babies are getting enough milk?